Marketing May 3, 2022

 But brands can also tell stories.
 I think there’s a big push towards storytelling now, not only because it helps to cut through the clutter of online advertising, but also because when you tell a story, it feels more authentic.
 It makes you seem more like a person and less like a third-party disconnected body.
 It helps you seem more trustworthy and enjoyable, like a friend who is going to give you advice on what to buy.

-Insight: That sounds like brands are thinking a lot about—whether they are selling soap or soda—how to make customers feel.
+Insight: That sounds like brands—whether they are selling soap or soda—are thinking a lot about how to make customers feel.

 Teeny: Yes, feelings are very important in marketing!
 In advertising, we often talk about “laddering” ads.
 For example, when introducing a product, you first describe its features, then you can “ladder up” to the functional benefits of those features, then to the emotional benefits of those functions, and then finally to the product’s higher-order purpose.
 But today, I think we see a lot more brands spending less time in that functional stage and more in that emotional stage, just because there are so many different products and markets out there that serve a similar function.
 You have to distinguish or differentiate yourself in some way right away.